MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 This dedicated version of Azure Information Protection provides a public preview of the support for Data Loss Prevention (DLP) policies supported by Microsoft 365.

-DLP policies are configured in your labeling admin center, such as the Microsoft 365 Compliance center.

 - **Using a DLP policy** enables the scanner to detect potential data leaks by matching DLP rules to files stored in file shares and SharePoint Server.

 - [**Enable DLP rules in your content scan job**](../deploy-aip-scanner-configure-install.md#use-a-dlp-policy-public-preview) to reduce the exposure of any files that match your DLP policies.